 Can I choose which vegetables to buy from you?

-Yes.
-Buying from our [veg van] or [online store] enables you to choose exactly what you want to buy.
+Not at the moment.
 Our box scheme customers commit to receiving a regular box of good value seasonal vegetables.
 If there are things you don’t want to receive in your box we’ll try to accommodate your requirements – please contact us to discuss this.
-If you have very specific requirements our Veg Van or Online Shop may be better options for you.

 Where is your produce grown?

 We grow as much of our produce as possible (the majority of it) on our own site on the outskirts of Frome.
-Like most box scheme providers, however, we do buy in some produce from other growers in order to balance supply and demand, particularly during the winter and early spring.
-We buy from the Community Farm, an excellent local social enterprise, and sometimes from local amateur gardeners who we trust.
+Like most box scheme providers, however, we do buy in some produce from other growers in order to balance supply and demand, particularly during the late winter and spring.
+We buy from the Community Farm, an excellent local social enterprise, and very occasionally from local gardeners who we trust.
 It’s difficult for us to grow enough potatoes, carrots and onions to match demand, so these are the crops that we tend to buy in the most, although we’re working to increase our growing capacity in this respect.
 How much we buy in depends on the growing season and the level of demand.
-We always list the provenance of our produce week-to-week on our website.
 For those customers familiar with our original box scheme (2008-12), we are now growing a much larger proportion of our own produce.

 Can I visit and/or volunteer on your site?